 Vue was the right pick, not because it's superior to React, but because for this use case it was the right tool.
 It fits all of the points above.
 We used Vue (vue, vue-router and vuex) for creating UIs that serve everyday internal company purposes.

-Create the app with vue-cli and you already have pretty much everything you need.
+Create the app with vue-cli and you already have pretty much everything

 For routing, vue-router is straight forward and requires very little configuration.